telerik/blazor-docs/components/numerictextbox/events.md

 ## ValueChanged

 The `ValueChanged` event fires upon every valid change in the input (for example, keystroke).
-Using this event requires one-way binding for the `Value` parameter and manual update of the value in the handler.
-If the value is not updated, this will effective cancel the event.
+Using this event requires one-way binding for the `Value` parameter and manual updating of the value in the handler.
+If the value is not updated, this will effectively cancel the event.

 >caption Handle ValueChanged